raynoppe/wappler-mongo/README.md

 Clone this repo when creating a new project. run npm install by pressing the "Instal Node Packages" button.

+Run it.
+It is setup with a read only MongoDB Atlas sandbox database.
+Just drop your srv connection string into Library > mongodb > conurl and change the database name to your database.

 Full instructions to follow.